PDelak/intent/Readme.md

 	  type stm_processor = 'stm_process' identifier "[a-zA-Z0-9]*";
 	]

-After that your problem will "eat" grammar, but there is one additional step needed to have a working example - definition of code generator.
+After that your program will "eat" grammar, but there is one additional step needed to have a working example - definition of code generator.
 To do that, we have to define set of matchers that will match specific productions.
 Below onEnter match definition.

 	match(onEnter)